-How’s your time on the mat been treating you so far in 2016?
+How’s your time on the mat been treating you so far this year?

 It can be a little tricky to get your practice back into full form after the holiday period, but here we are in February (already!) and it’s about time to start nourishing our inner yogi again – on the regular!

 This week, I wanted to share my ideas with you about the amazing benefits of using yoga props during your mat time.

 I have to admit that I never explored the use of yoga props until I had my first daughter, Isabelle.
 My body had changed so much throughout pregnancy and early motherhood that I was virtually ‘forced’ to start using them.

 It’s only now that I can see that before I was first pregnant, I brought a lot of ego into my yoga practice: ‘I don’t need props, I can do everything perfectly myself… And if I can’t I’ll push towards it!’

 Having a dance background, I really believed that I should PUSH myself towards perfect alignment – using props would be cheating.

 Once I shifted some major gears – having Isabelle and undertaking my yoga teacher training, I was finally able to embrace the true value of yoga props.
 They are, in fact, vital for experiencing the true benefits of many, many yoga postures, especially for those with injuries and poor flexibility.